-- Get coverage when you need it, from one day to two weeks.
+- Get coverage when you need it, from one to five days.

 What if I only need Job Fair Insurance for 1 day?

 If you don’t need insurance for an extended period of time, then Thimble has you covered.
-Our on-demand insurance will provide coverage for one hour, one day, or up to two weeks.
+Our on-demand insurance will provide coverage for one hour, one day, or up to five days.
 We’re there for the time that you need us, including set-up and breakdown.

 Do I need Job Fair Insurance if my venue has commercial liability insurance?